-Bern is not only the capital of Switzerland but a city full of history, picturesque views, architecture and great food.
+Bern is not only the capital of Switzerland, but it is a city full of history, picturesque views, architecture and great food.
 What’s not to love about this combo?
-If you only had 24 hours in Bern Switzerland, here is a one day itinerary with the best things to do in Bern (your “must do” list.)
+If you only have one day in Bern, here is a 24 hours itinerary with the best things to do in Bern Switzerland (your “must do” list.)